Overcoming Dependent Censoring in the Evaluation of Survival Models: Experimental details

-Applying Lemma \ref{lemma:app_sklar_survival} to Equation~\ref{eq:app_likelihood_function} and taking the sum of logs yields the log-likelihood for survival models under dependent censoring:
+\textbf{Subsampling.} For computational efficiency, we subsample the largest semi-synthetic datasets while preserving their event-time distributions.
+For MIMIC-IV, SEER, and Employee, we draw $N=10{,}000$ rows stratified by event status and discretized time intervals.

-In this expression, the first term represents the log-likelihood of observing the event at time $t_i$.
-The second term captures the conditional probability of observing the censoring time after the event time, given that the event occurred at $t_i$.
-The third and fourth terms, by symmetry, represent the same quantities for the censoring time.
-Given $C(u_1, u_2)$ is an Archimedean copula (\eg Clayton or Frank), the partial derivatives in Equation \ref{eq:app_dependent_likelihood_function} have closed-form solutions, allowing the log-likelihood to be expressed in a closed form that can be optimized using gradient-based methods.
-To estimate Equation~\ref{eq:app_dependent_likelihood_function}, we follow the approach described by Foomani et al.~\citep{Foomani2023}, as outlined in Algorithm~\ref{alg:app_mle_dependent_censoring}.
-The parameters are optimized using gradient descent with the Adam optimizer~\citep{KingBa15}.
+\textbf{Reproducibility.} Experiments used Python 3.9, PyTorch 1.13.1, NumPy 1.24.3, and Pandas 1.5.3, with tensor computations in double precision (fp64).
+They were run on a workstation with an AMD Ryzen 5 5600X 3.70 GHz CPU, 32 GB RAM, and an NVIDIA GeForce RTX 2060 (6 GB) GPU using CUDA 11.7.
+Parts of the pipeline and preprocessing utilities build on the \textit{MENSA} codebase~\citep{lillelund_mensa_2026}.

-\textbf{Reproducibility.} All experiments were implemented and executed in Python 3.9 with PyTorch 1.13.1, NumPy 1.24.3, and Pandas 1.5.3.
-The Copula-Graphic estimator was implemented using the \texttt{compound.Cox} package version 3.32.
-Tensor computations were carried out in double precision (fp64).
-The experiments were conducted on a single workstation equipped with an Intel Core i9-10980XE 3.00GHz CPU, 64GB of RAM, and an NVIDIA GeForce RTX 3090 GPU.
-Model training was performed on the GPU using CUDA 11.7.
-All datasets utilized in this study are publicly available.
-Detailed instructions for reproducing the results are included in the supplementary code.
+\textbf{Copula estimation details.} For semi-synthetic experiments, copula and marginal parameters were optimized using Adam~\citep{KingBa15} for up to $3\times10^{4}$ full-batch epochs.
+Learning rates were $10^{-3}$ for the Weibull marginals and $10^{-2}$ for the copula parameter $\theta$.
+Early stopping was triggered when the validation NLL failed to improve for 100 epochs and $\theta$ changed negligibly across successive epochs.